Sberbank: Low level of service in the early 2000s

-In the early 2000s, Sberbank was repeatedly blamed for poor service.
+In the early 2000s, Sberbank was frequently criticized for its poor service.
 In subsequent years, Sberbank introduced new services and improved the quality of some of its existing ones.
 By the mid-2010s, the bank was reportedly among the market leaders with regards to quality of client services, such as services for retail depositors, premium services and several others.

 Laundering stolen money accusations, Prevezon Holdings

 Sergei Leonidovich Magnitsky accused numerous persons and entities of laundering stolen money in tax fraud in a Hermitage Capital Management case in Russia.
 Owned by Denis Katsyv, Prevezon Holdings, represented by Natalia Vladimirovna Veselnitskaya and Louis Freeh, paid $6 million to resolve the claim without admitting any crime which subsequently led to all charges being dropped by the Justice Department in the summer of 2017.

 Pavlovgranite case

-In United States court, Sergey P. Poymanov (Сергей Пойманов), a Voronezh-based businessman, sued Sberbank, several of its subsidiaries and executives, and a business rival for $750 million, claiming that a valuable granite gravel quarry he owned was illegally bankrupted and seized by the bank in a corporate raid in 2012.
-Sberbank says it took the quarry as collateral after Mr. Poymanov failed to repay a loan.
+In United States court, Sergey P. Poymanov (Сергей Пойманов), a Voronezh-based businessman, sued Sberbank, several of its subsidiaries and executives, and a business rival for 750 million rubles, claiming that a valuable granite gravel quarry he owned was illegally bankrupted and seized by the bank in a corporate raid in 2012.
+Sberbank states that it took the quarry as collateral after Mr. Poymanov failed to repay the loan.
 Sberbank is retaining Marc Kasowitz for this court case.

-In January 2017 Herman Gref, a bank chief executive, has personally commented on Poymanov case, referring to the latter as a "fraudster" and accusing him of not paying loands and debts, and that Poymanov is charged with a felony.
-He said that Poymanov "extracted" a lot of money out of the company and that he was offered with a restructuring of his loans but allegedly refused.
+In January 2017, Herman Gref, a bank chief executive, personally commented on the Poymanov case, referring to the latter as a "fraudster" and accusing him of not paying loans and debts, and that Poymanov is charged with a felony.
+He stated that Poymanov "extracted" a substantial amount of money from the company and that he was offered a restructuring of his loans, but allegedly refused.

 Poymanov was subsequently charged with a bunch of misdemeanors and arrested on May 24, 2017, by Russian police who then subjected him to harsh pretrial detention at a notoriously rough Moscow jail, Matrosskaya Tishina, which is the same jail where Magnitsky died.
-He was charged with alleged embezzlement of company's money amounting to almost 1 billion rubles (about $13 billion) as a part of Bankruptcy fraud.
+He was charged with alleged embezzlement of the company's money amounting to almost 1 billion rubles (about USD$11 million) as part of Bankruptcy fraud.